On Complex Lie Algebroids with Constant Real Rank: Local structure

-\begin{remark} Applying Corollary \ref{loc_splitting_CLA} to complex Dirac structures with constant order, we obtain a different result than the one from \cite{aguero2022complex}.
-The group of Lie algebroid automorphisms is bigger than the group of automorphisms of complex Dirac structures, so the local description provided here is weaker than the one given in \cite{aguero2022complex}, in terms of automorphism.
-However, in \cite{aguero2022complex} we assume that $L$ has constant real index, a condition that is not assumed here. \end{remark}
+\begin{Remark} Applying Corollary \ref{loc_splitting_CLA} to complex Dirac structures with constant order, we obtain a different result from the one presented in \cite{aguero2022complex}.
+The reason is that the group of Lie algebroid automorphisms is larger than the group of automorphisms of complex Dirac structures, so the local description provided here is weaker than the one given in \cite{aguero2022complex}, in terms of automorphisms.
+However, in \cite{aguero2022complex} we assume that $L$ has constant real index, a condition that is not assumed here. \end{Remark}